jingyizhuo/CESM2-FA_TC/CHAZ/CHAZ.md

 ## 1️⃣ Install CHAZ — Fetch the Source Code and Dependent Data to Your PC

-The CHAZ package (source code, dependencies, and model parameters) is stored at:
+The CHAZ package (source codes and model parameters) is stored at:
 ```bash
 /data0/jzhuo/tc_risk/chaz_src/
 ```